SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 05 March, 2024 at 23:34:30
+# Last Refreshed - 06 March, 2024 at 23:33:58
 The Latest Activity was a Ride -

-<b>Afternoon Ride</b>
+<b>Sunshine was lovely.
+20% was less lovely</b>

-which happened on 05 March, 2024 at 14:30:09
+which happened on 06 March, 2024 at 13:38:51

-Which is 0 years, 0 months, 0 days, 9 hours and 4 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 55 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10896093178
+You can see it here https://www.strava.com/activities/10903259118

 ## Number of Rides
 How many rides have I done each year?